icecube/icetray-public/icetray/resources/docs/i3frame.rst

 ^^^^^^^^^^^^^^^^^

 The I3Frame is a flexible container that carries data from I3Module to I3Module as an icetray run proceeds.
-I3Modules recieve a shared pointer to an I3Frame when the framework calls their "stop" methods (Physics, DetectorStatus, Calibration, Geometry, etc.).
+I3Modules receive a shared pointer to an I3Frame when the framework calls their "stop" methods (Physics, DetectorStatus, Calibration, Geometry, etc.).